Half-Pint Resale carries on with online children's consignment sale

 “Because you might be more than willing to drive to Edgerton or someplace far away for the perfect deal on something you’re looking for,” she said.

 There are fewer consigners by design, because she and Seidel said having several hundred consigners listing thousands of items would make it hard for people to shop.
 Carlson said they are trying the online sale as a pilot to see how well it works.
-They reached out to the consigners who'd worked with them in the past since they already understood the system.
+They reached out to the consigners who had worked with them in the past because they already understood the system.

 “We’re really looking at this as an opportunity for our consigners and for us to work together, to see if we can make this work, because gosh, we don’t know what’s going to come in the spring,” Carlson said.
 “And it feels like there’s a chance that an in-person opportunity won’t happen again then, either.”